The relativistic galaxy number counts in the weak field approximation: Relativistic effects

 More precisely, we decompose the galaxy number counts in a Newtonian part $\Delta_N$ and a (leading) relativistic correction $\Delta_R$ as \be \Delta = \Delta_N + \Delta_R +\mathcal{ O} \left( \epsilon_\HH \right) \ee where the relativistic part is suppressed as \be \Delta_R \sim \epsilon_\HH^{1/2} \Delta_N \, \quad \text{and} \quad \epsilon_\HH\equiv \left( \frac{\HH}{k} \right)^2 \ , \ee where $\HH$ is the comoving Hubble parameter and $k$ the Fourier wavelength.
 We remark that under this definition we do not consider lensing magnification as a relativistic effect.
 The impact of lensing magnification on galaxy clustering has been already extensively studied (see e.g.~Refs.~\cite{Hui:2007cu,LoVerde:2007ke,Hui:2007tm,Dodelson:2008qc,Raccanelli:2013gja,Montanari:2015rga,Alonso:2015uua,Raccanelli:2015GR,Cardona:2016qxn,Lorenz:2017iez,Villa:2017yfg}).
 This definition of relativistic effects indicates that corrections to the standard (Newtonian) perturbation theory could be relevant at large scales, e.g.~when these corrections are less suppressed by the parameter $\epsilon_\HH$.
-However, the detection of relativistic effects at the largest scales is strongly limited by sample variance.
+However, the detection of relativistic effects at the largest scales is strongly limited by cosmic variance.
 The parameter $\epsilon_\HH$ corresponds to the inverse Laplacian in real space.
 Therefore, the relativistic $\Delta_R$ and the Newtonian $\Delta_N$ parts differ by a single spatial derivative.
-As pointed out before, the redshift perturbation $\delta z$ induces mainly effects on radial modes.
+As pointed out before, the redshift perturbation $\delta z$ is mainly induced by radial modes.
 Hence, as we will see in detail in the next sections, $\Delta_N$ and $\Delta _R$ differ by a radial derivative or a factor $i \mu \HH/k $ in Fourier space.
 Therefore, relativistic terms $\Delta_R$ differ also by a factor of $\mu$ with respect to the standard Newtonian terms $\Delta_N$.
-Since the latter are characterized only by even powers of $\mu$ (i.e.~are symmetric with respect to the line-of-sight angle) the relativistic corrections are proportional to odd powers of $\mu$.
+Since the latter are characterized only by even powers of $\mu$ (i.e.~are symmetric with respect to the angle between the line-of-sight and the pair separation) the relativistic corrections are proportional to odd powers of $\mu$.
 For this reason, when correlating two differently biased samples of galaxies, the correlation $\langle \Delta_N \Delta_R \rangle$ sources odd multipoles of the power spectrum or 2-point correlation function.

 We want to emphasise that this approach is purely geometrical and it can be applied to any metric theory of gravity.
 It therefore provides an appropriate framework to test gravity and the Equivalence Principle~\cite{Bonvin:2018ckp} at the largest scales.
 Furthermore, we only work within the weak field approximation neglecting terms directly proportional to the metric perturbations.
 Any contributions to the odd power spectrum multipoles beyond the weak field approximation are suppressed by $\epsilon_\HH^{3/2}$.